RakibHasan221b/Penguin-100/README.md

 - **`prediction.py`**:
   - Loads the trained classifier model (`penguin_classifier.pkl`).
   - Fetches new data from the API.
+  - Cleans and preprocesses the data to handle missing values.
   - Makes a prediction on the penguin species.
   - Outputs the predicted species.